caleb-sideras/CAAS/README.md

             {
                 "start": "100.8",
                 "end": "120.23",
                 "lyrics": "I'm not angry, but if somebody else, it could be anyone else, I would say, I'm super mad.
 I'm super mad.
 What's that?
-Policeman!\n", "midi": [
+Where is the connection?
+Who's next?\n", "midi": [
                     {
                         "time": "0.53",